JOSHW-123/cinema_crud_sql_lab/lab.md

 9. The cinema would like to make the Iron Man movies a triple billing.
 Find out the show time of "Iron Man 2" and set the show time of "Iron Man 3" to start two hours later.

-SELECT show_time FROM movies WHERE title = 'Iron Man 2'
+UPDATE show_time FROM movies WHERE title = 'Iron Man 2'

  show_time
 -----------